Stroke Prevention in Nonvalvular Atrial Fibrillation

 - Surgical ligation of the left atrial appendage is often performed in patients with AF at the time of cardiac surgery.
 However, several studies have found that this procedure is incomplete in up to 40% of patients, which is associated with left atrial appendage thrombus formation and stroke risk.
 This can be done either with a suture or with external clipping (e.g., with the AtriClip).

 - The available data suggest a critical knowledge gap in patients’ perception of their stroke risk and the risk/benefit trade-off of various stroke prevention modalities.
 Decision aid tools have been shown to improve patients’ knowledge, engagement, and satisfaction.
 However, they are not always easy to use in clinical practice and often do not include the most contemporary treatment options.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Appendage, Atrial Fibrillation, Brain Ischemia, Cardiac Surgical Procedures, Coronary Occlusion, Embolism, PINNACLE Registry, Platelet Aggregation Inhibitors, Secondary Prevention, Risk, Stroke, Thrombosis, Vascular Diseases, Warfarin